JosephBogaard/reddit_stats/README.md

+# Reddit Statistics

 Originally, I planned to work with PRAW as my API.
-This was unsuccessful as Reddit has since
+But PRAW no longer supports pulling posts by date range.